sambacha/gasevo/kdb/README.md

-# Orderbook/Microstructure data
+# Orderbook/Microstructure data: examining execution and transaction settlement

 ### ETH Trading pair data

-I have made a request to Kraken and some other exchanges on Iceberg orders, non-gtc orders (e.g. FOK), requesting.
+I have made a request to Kraken and some other exchanges on Iceberg orders, non-gtc orders (e.g. FOK), requesting that information is usually propreitary trade data.
+Doubtful will happen.

 ### SPY 4/21/2020 Trading OHLC Orderbook (Nasdaq format/routing)